-Between the usual stress of the holidays and the black hole between Christmas and New Year’s Day (if you’re like us, those days are spent in a horizontal position) you may be needing a little energy boost only an outdoor journey can bring.
+Between the usual stress of the holidays and the black hole between Thanksgiving and New Year’s Day (if you’re like us, those days are spent in a horizontal position) you may be needing a little energy boost only an outdoor journey can bring.
 San Marcos is home to trails of all fitness and activity levels, so no matter how adventurous you’re feeling, you’ll find just the right spot.

 - Always carry water for you or any four-legged friends you bring with you.

 - Speaking of four-legged friends, keep them on leashes and pick up after them.
 Forgot your waste bags?
 Please take one from the dispenser at the trailhead and dispose of it properly.

 - Don’t listen to Robert Frost, stay on trail paths and within natural area fencing.